-Peter Schmeichel is still widely regarded as the best goalkeeper to have ever played in the Premier League, but he certainly wasn’t the only outstanding stopper of the 1990s.
+Peter Schmeichel is still widely regarded as the greatest goalkeeper to have ever played in the Premier League – but he certainly wasn’t the only outstanding stopper during the 1990s.

 Every list is subjective and open to debate, of course, and this one is no different, but here goes nothing…

 10. Claudio Taffarel

 Brazil are hardly known for their proficient goalkeepers, but Taffarel merits a better reputation than simply being the tallest dwarf.
 Only three players (Cafu, Roberto Carlos and Lucio) have earned more caps for the Seleção.